Swizec/react-d3-workshop/src/pages/1-lay-of-the-land.md

 Yet the day never comes.
 You keep writing all of it, they keep being tightly coupled, and you're just annoyed that you have to build your stuff in a bazillion different files.

 It turns out "separation of concerns" in UI is more about separation of usecase than technology.
+A semantic difference.

 [![](../images/separation-of-concerns.png)](http://www.didoo.net/2017/10/let-there-be-peace-on-css/)